 Anacapri is one of the two main towns on Capri island in Italy.
 To get to the island, you arrive by ferry at Marina Grande.
 From here, you can take a bus or a taxi to Anacapri.

-The bus ride from Marina Grande to Anacapri costs 2 euros (2.5 euros if you pay on the bus).
-The taxi from Marina Grande to Anacapri will cost you about 25-30 euros.
-The taxi from Capri town to Anacapri is about 10-15 euros.
+The bus ride from Marina Grande to Anacapri costs about 2.5 euros (a bit more if you pay on the bus).
+A taxi from Marina Grande to Anacapri will cost you about 25-30 euros.
+Taxi from Capri town to Anacapri is about 10-15 euros.

 Without luggage, you can also climb to Anacapri from Marina Grande by taking the Phoenician Steps (which will likely take about 30-45 minutes).